[Updated 1/12/2022] The city of Roanoke VA has no shortage of great restaurants to choose from.

 This was only the beginning of our exploration of the restaurants in Roanoke VA.
-Though we returned home less than a month ago, we’re already anxiously planning our next visit.
+Though we returned home just a few months ago, we’re already anxiously planning our next visit.

 There are lots of places serving up local favorites of the greasy spoon variety, and the gastropub scene is roaring all around the city.
 It reminded us a bit of the River Arts District in Asheville NC, where great beer, cuisine, and culture collide.

 The historic Roanoke City Market is full of fresh produce from farms in the surrounding countryside, most of which are less than 25 miles away.